uxhadr/30-Days-SOC-challenge/README.md

 7. **Troubleshooting and Resolution**
    I encountered another error related to port **443**.
 After inspecting the Fleet Server, I realized that it was set to use **port 443** instead of **8220**, so I corrected the configuration.

-   I reran the command  on powershell, this time changing the port to **8220** and adding the `--insecure` flag, as I didn't have a certificate authority.
-The agent installed successfully.
+   I reran the command  on Powershell, this time changing the port to **8220** and adding the `--insecure` flag, as I didn't have a certificate authority.
+The agent was installed successfully.
    ![Elastic Agent Installation Successful](https://github.com/user-attachments/assets/a371ac1e-d5e4-4389-a66d-56b31c99044b)

 8. **Final Verification**